Denmark’s sunniest destination Bornholm – a Baltic gem

 Take note that many hotels and restaurants close during the off-season (November to April), some are open in March and April during weekends, most open for Easter, however the main season starts in May.

-During the Folkemøde 2017 (16 anf 17 June) – most hotels and B&B’s are booked out long in advance – so maybe choose another time for your visit.
+During the Folkemøde, from 16 to 18 June 2022 most hotels and B&B’s are booked and full long in advance – so maybe choose another time for your visit.

 Alternatively, you can choose to leave from Køge, south of Copenhagen, and take the night ferry also on the Færgen line.
 It leaves at 00:30 and arrives at Rønne, Bornholm, at 06:00.

 Another possibility is to fly from the mainland.
-Several DAT flights depart daily from Copenhagen airport, and starting on 18 June, the airline will also be operating a direct flight from Billund.
+Several DAT flights depart daily from Copenhagen airport, and during the summer holiday the airline also operates a direct flight from Billund.

 Seaside hotels on Bornholm

 Our Danish badehotel fan, Jens-Christian Wandt recommends two on Bornholm.
 Melsted Badehotel located in Gudhjem and Stammershalle, located on the north side of the island in Stammershalle.
-Check them for their 2017 opening hours, Melsted not until May 2017 and Stammerhalle reduced opening in March and April 2017.
+Check them for their 2022 opening hours.

 For more information check: www.bornholm.info/en/